mobilizejs/mobilize.js/docs/manual/source/extenders/wordpress.rst

 Introduction
 ============

-This chapter explains what kind of Wordpress web mark-up sematics (CSS class names). you need to have in order to make mobilize.js work with it out of the box.

-This is the same as Wordpress 3.1 default theme class names.
+Mobilize.js is available for Wordpress in two ways

+* *Mobilize.js for Wordpress* plug-in, available from Wordpress Install Plug-ins*.
+This option is for blog authors that want to mobilize their blogs easily.

+* Direct integration to the theme code with <script> tag.
+This is for theme authors and site managers who want to customize how their mobile site looks and feels.

+This chapter deals with the latter use case: how do you customize your mobile output.

 Walkthrough
 ===========

+This chapter explains what kind of Wordpress web mark-up sematics (CSS class names). you need to have in order to make mobilize.js work with it out of the box.

+This is the same as Wordpress 3.1 default theme (twentyten) class names.

 * Follow Wordpress 3.1 class names with your theme

 * Add <script> to your theme <body>

-* Add :doc:`front page overrides </tutorial>`
+* Add :doc:`page specific overrides </tutorial>`
   if you want to play around with category or tag navigation

 .. note ::